-Be sure your child eats within 15 minutes of injecting fast-acting insulin (the kind used before meals).
+Be sure your child eats within 15 minutes of injecting fast-acting insulin.
+This is the kind used before meals.

 Medicine that comes in a container for a single dose should be used only 1 time

 An insulin pen may be used to inject insulin.
-They make easy to give injections.
+They make it easy to give injections.
 Insulin pens hold insulin in cartridges.
 A new needle is used for each injection.
 There are different kinds of insulin pens.
-Talk with your child’s health care provider about what is best for your child.
+Talk with your child’s healthcare provider about what is best for your child.

 Wash your hands with soap and water before you begin.